frequently asked questions

 1. How much will it cost to join the community?

 • To become a full member of the Jagera ecocommunity, you will need to purchase one of the 11 residential lots.
-Final costings are currently being calculated, and it is likely that lots will average around $350,000 + GST but will vary depending on lot size and river views.
-This cost includes all services and a range of community facilities.
+Final costings are currently being calculated, and it is likely that lots will average around $400,000 + GST but will vary depending on lot size and river views.
+This cost includes shared infrastructure, services and a range of community facilities.

 • If you would like to join the community but are unable to afford to purchase a full lot, options potentially include i) buying a lot with one or two other people (shared ownership); or ii) renting with secure tenure from a conscious community investor.